mParticle/mparticle-web-sample-apps/core-sdk-samples/higgs-shop-sample-app/README.md

 ![mParticle Network Events](./.github/images/event-request.jpg)

-## Explore an example an end-to-end data flow with HiggsMart and mParticle
+## Setting up an end-to-end data flow with HiggsMart and mParticle
 mParticle simplifies the process of collecting customer data events from your apps, and forwarding this data to a wide variety of downstream systems for analytics, data processing, and marketing.
 To illustrate this process, here is an example of a data connection using HiggsMart as an input, and a sample output.

+Note: In this example, we will be using [Webhook.site](https://webhook.site) to simulate data transferring between the HiggsMart and your own services.
+Webhook.site is not an mParticle service and is only being used as to simulate an end-to-end full data flow to a third party system.

 ### Send data to mParticle
 By generating your Web API key and adding it to this project, you have already set up HiggsMart as a Web input [input](https://docs.mparticle.com/guides/getting-started/create-an-input/).
 This means that your on-site behaviors in the local build of this app will be captured and sent to mParticle as data events.